-- 5. Hand pack the ball bearing (24) with grease.
-Refer to the "Lubrication" section for the recommended grease. - 6.
+- 6. Hand pack the ball bearing (24) with grease.
+Refer to the "Lubrication" section for the recommended grease. - 7.
 Install the bearing into the head recess.
 The bearing balls should face outward, with the grease shield inward.
-Ensure the bearing is fully and squarely seated against the mechanical seal.
-(Installation tip: Install two 3/8" (10 mm) washers and two bearing cover capscrews (28) to clamp the bearing and compress the mechanical seal for proper bearing lockout adjustment (see Figure 6a).
-The washers and capscrews will be removed after the locknuts are adjusted.)
+Ensure the bearing is fully and squarely seated against the lip seal housing or mechanical seal.
+Install two 3/8" (10 mm) washers and two bearing cover capscrews (28) to clamp the bearing and compress the lip seal housing for proper bearing locknut adjustment (see Figure 9).
+The washers and capscrews will be removed after the locknuts are adjusted.
+Leave the two capscrews and washer in place to retain the bearing during assembly.